The Brand Continuum

 • How far are we from equilibrium? (distance from the baseline)

-The diagram isn’t decorative.
-It’s a summary instrument for everything the model has already described in words: proportion, movement, resilience and collapse.
+The diagram is a summary instrument for everything the model has already described in words: proportion, movement, resilience and collapse.

 Closing: seeing the system beneath the brand

-If you’ve read this far, you’ll have noticed something important: The Continuum isn’t a theory added on top of branding.
-It’s the structure sitting underneath it.
+If you’ve read this far, you’ll have noticed something important: The Brand Continuum isn’t a theory added on top of brand.
+It’s the structure sitting underneath the brand.
 The part that’s always been there, whether people knew it or not.

-• When an organisation grows coherently, The Continuum is visible in its stability.
+• When an organisation grows coherently, The Brand Continuum is visible in its stability.

-• When a brand loses clarity, The Continuum is visible in the movement.
+• When a brand loses clarity, The Brand Continuum is visible in the movement.

-• When the work becomes noisy or inconsistent, The Continuum is visible in the strain.
+• When the work becomes confusing or inconsistent, The Continuum is visible in the strain.

 • And when collapse arrives, The Continuum explains why no amount of effort could stop it.